A Story of Fiction and Fabrication

 Alternate Format Available: This report is also in presentation format (powerpoint) and it is available by download from slideshare.net

 For the full story of Qin Shi Huang, and the role played in helping build the empire by the Schools of Lao Tzu and Sun Tzu, see my work on the subject.
+(Please buy my book and help me to continue my research.)

 The School of Sun Tzu: Winning Empires without War is available from iuniverse.com